mcbattirola/gitnotes/README.md

-gn commit # commits notes to remote gn push # push notes to remote gn pull # (not implemented) pull notes from remote gn sync # (not implemented) pull and push gn path # prints notes path into stdout
+gn commit # commits notes to remote gn push # push notes to remote gn pull # (not implemented) pull notes from remote gn path # prints notes path into stdout
 ```

-- `.config` file to configurations later
-- works locally, can be synced

 ---